replay

 • In addition, you can output the columns with the same column names and data types in the input tables.

-• In one-to-one replay or homogeneous replay: The time columns in the inputTables and outputTables must use the same name and the parameter is a string scalar.
+• for 1-to-1/N-to-1 homogeneous replay: it is a string scalar, and the time columns in the inputTables and outputTables must use the same name.

-If dateColumn and timeColum are specified as the same column or only one of them is specified, there is no restriction on the type of the specified temporal column.
+If dateColumn and timeColum are specified as the same column or only one of them is specified, there is no restriction on the type of the specified time column.

 If dateColumn and timeColum are specified as different columns, dateColumn must be DATE and timeColum can only be SECOND, TIME or NANOTIME.

-parallelLevel is a positive integer indicating the number of threads loading data into memory from data sources simultaneously.
+parallelLevel is a positive integer indicating the number of threads to load data sources to memory concurrently.
 The default value is 1.
 If inputTables is not a data source, there is no need to specify.

 Examples